Borgotto/3D-CT-backprojection-openmp/readme.md

 ---

-You can specify the format of output files by defining the following preprocessor macros:
+You can specify the format of `.nrrd` output files by defining the following preprocessor macros:
 ```bash
 gcc [...] -D_OUTPUT_FORMAT_ASCII
 ```